SixtantIO/hum/README.md

 Tick and lot sizes are each represented with one byte for the value and another for the scale.
 E.g. a tick size of 0.25 is represented as [25 2].

+All byte values correspond to unsigned integers, except for tick and lot scale, which are signed integers.

     +--------------+-----------+--------+------------+--------+-----------+-------------+--------------------+
     |  Price Bits  | Qty Bits  |  Tick  | Tick Scale |  Lot   | Lot Scale | # of Levels |        Levels      |